The closed-open string map for $S^1$-invariant Lagrangians: Proof of Theorem

-\begin{proof}[Proof of Theorem~\ref{th:CO_invt_lag}(b)] Because the map $\CO^*$ is unital \cite[Lemma~2.3]{She13}, the Hochschild cohomology unit is realised by the cochain $1_{HH}\coloneqq \CO^*(1)\in CC^*(L,L)$, where $1$ is the unit in $QH^*(X)$.
+We continue to work with $\CO^*$ on chain level.
+Because the homological closed-map is unital \cite[Lemma~2.3]{She13}, the Hochschild cohomology unit is realised by the cochain $1_{HH}\coloneqq \CO^*(1)\in CC^*(L,L)$, where $1$ is the unit in $QH^*(X)$.
 The \ai category $CF^*(L,L)$ need not be strictly unital, so the maps $(1_{HH})^k=\CO^k(1)$ need not vanish for $k>0$.
-However, because the identity Hamiltonian loop preserves $L$ and has homologically trivial orbits on it, Proposition~\ref{prop:compute_CO_1} applies to $1=\S(\id)\in QH^*(X)$ and says that $(1_{HH})^1(x)=0$ for any Floer cochain $x\in CF^1(L,L)$.
+However, because the identity Hamiltonian loop preserves $L$ and has homologically trivial orbits on it, Proposition~\ref{prop:compute_CO_1} applies to $1=\S(\id)\in QH^*(X)$ and says that $(1_{HH})^1(x)=0$ for any Floer cocycle $x\in CF^1(L,L)$.

 Suppose $\CO^*(S(\gamma))+\alpha \cdot 1_{HH}$ is the coboundary of an element $h\in CC^*(L,L)$, for some $\alpha\in \k$.
 By comparing $(\bd h)^0$ with $\CO^0(S(\gamma))+\alpha\cdot (1_{HH})^0$, see Corollary~\ref{cor:compute_CO_0}, we get: